MarcGrimme/context-request-subscriber/README.md

 *ContextRequestTrackingSubscriber* is a Ruby written consumer/subscriber to a queue providing context request messages.
 The default implementation connects to [RabbitMQ](https://www.rabbitmq.com/) but should be exchangable by overwriting it.

+## TODOs

+Words of warning:

+This software is still in a very early state of development.
+There have to be a lot of further improvements incorporated.
+Some are:

+* extract the RabbitMQ logic (perhaps create a gem and have the subscriber standalone ...)
+* Much better error handling for the JsonApiPushHandler logic
+* Json Schema validation
+* Integration to Kafka instead of RabbitMQ (do we need a subscriber there at all??) or can we stick with the middleware
+* ...

 ## What is Context Request Tracking

 Every request entering a multi service framework leaves a trail of services it hits.
 Independently for if they are synchronously or asynchronously triggered.
 In order to follow a request through an application the well known X_REQUEST_ID http header was introduced to push through all requests and therefore track it through the application.